AldoPenaGa/UR5_CubesColorFiltering_MATLAB/README.md

 Before diving into the code, make sure you have the following prerequisites:

-- UR5 robot (or a compatible robotic arm)
+- UR5 robot (or a compatible robotic arm) with its teach pendant and gripper.
-- MATLAB installed (version 2023a or higher)
+- MATLAB license (version 2023a or higher).
-- Webcam or camera for image capture
+- Webcam or camera for image capture.

-1. Install MATLAB (R2023a or newer version). https://la.mathworks.com/help/install/install-products.html
+1. If not installed, install MATLAB (R2023a or newer version). https://la.mathworks.com/help/install/install-products.html

 2. Install the Image Processing Toolbox in MATLAB. https://la.mathworks.com/products/image.html